GIV-UCalgary/GIV-Website/content/authors/xi/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: "Meysam is an MSc student interested in Digital Earth."
+bio: "xi is an MSc student"

 interests:
 - Computer Graphics
-- 3D Modeling
+- 3D modeling
-- Digital Earth

 #education: